-Rather than starting with a question on health, such as, “how are you?”, it can be a relief to be asked “how are things with you?” or similar.
+Rather than starting with a question on health, such as “How are you?”, it can be a relief to be asked “How are things with you?” or similar.
 Let them tell you about their hobby, the red cardinal they saw, the TV show you both follow.
 It’s important to acknowledge the illness, but not bring everything around to it.
-It’s there, but they are still the person you know, the disabilities can be the footnotes, they are the adventure story.
+It’s there, but they are still the person you know.
+The disabilities can be the footnotes and they are the adventure story.

 If you make some offers, even if they aren’t exactly what’s needed, it allows the person to gauge what level of support you can provide.

 Carry your card/letter with you and write to them while you are at the bus stop, the dentist’s waiting room, while you are waiting for brunch to be served at the café.
-You’ll be taking them to those places too in a very meaningful way, and you’ll be able to include details of what you see, where you are – a friend in your pocket isn’t just a social media app, it can be a letter too!
+You’ll be taking them to those places too in a very meaningful way, and you’ll be able to include details of what you see and where you are.
+A friend in your pocket isn’t just a social media app, it can be a letter too!

 Often the thought of trying to dig out an appropriate card, or drag oneself to the shops to try and buy one, is overwhelming.
 It’s the same school of thought which says, if you take flowers to someone who’s ill, take them *with* the vase.
 Unless they are already in a vase, they can become a pain rather than a pleasure.

-Connecting by cards is great for people with fatigue because you can write a little, pause and take a rest, come back to it on a better day etc. It’s hard to pause and take a nap in the middle of a phone call.
-Visiting someone in person is great, but it can cost them lots of “spoons“, and the internet, with backlit, handheld, colourful, flashing, beeping devices can be very draining and a hidden energy vampire.
+Connecting through cards is great for people with fatigue because you can write a little, pause and take a rest, come back to it on a better day, etc. It’s hard to pause and take a nap in the middle of a phone call.
+Visiting someone in person is great, but it can cost them lots of “spoons“, and the internet, with backlit, handheld, colourful, flashing, beeping devices, can be very draining and a hidden energy vampire.
 Offer another, more fatigue-friendly way to connect, like letters!

-If you know when they are due for the tests, send a card beforehand, send them vibes on the day and send cards after while they are waiting for the results.
+If you know when they are due for the tests, send a card beforehand, send them vibes on the day of and send cards afterwards, while they are waiting for the results.
 You don’t want to overload them, just be there through the process.

 Sending poems and quotes that are strengthening or heartening may be welcome.